rubenvannieuwpoort/site/public/posts/notes-on-iterators.md

 This is wonderfully simple, but without special support you do not have a way to exit the iteration early.

 **External** or **pull** iterators implement an iterator object that allows you to "pull" out elements of the container.
-This way the iteration is controlled from code external to the iterator.
+This way the iteration is controlled from code external to the iterator:
+```
+for (var name : names) {
+	System.out.println(name);
+}
+```

-This is probably the more familiar way of iteration.
+This is the more familiar way of iteration.
 Conceptually, something that can be iterated over is called an **iterable**.
 It can be iterated over by using an **iterator**.

 This is often implemented as some kind of "iterator protocol" that iterables and iterators have to implement.
 In practice this often means that iterables have to implement a method (e.g. `iterator`) to get an iterator from an iterable.
 In turn, iterators have to implement a `next` method that returns the next element (or an exception if there is none), and (optionally) some way to check if there are more elements in the iteration (e.g. a `hasNext` method that indicates if there are more elements).

 The idiomatic `for` loop is then just syntatic sugar for directly using the iterator protocol.
-For example, in Java, we can write
-```
-for (var name : names) {
-	System.out.println(name);
-}
-```

-which is just syntactic sugar for
+For example, the example I showed before is just syntactic sugar for
 ```
 for (Iterator iter = names.iterator(); iter.hasNext(); ) {
 	var name = iter.next();